Felix von Hartmann: Life

 On 29 October 1912, von Hartmann was selected as Archbishop of Cologne.
 He was enthroned on 19 April 1913.
 On 2 May 1914, Pope Pius X made him a Cardinal.
 From 1914 to his death, he was the leader of the Conference of German Bishops in Fulda.

 When he arrived in Cologne at the height of the labour union strike, his main concern were the Catholic workers' organizations.
-In that issue, he succeeded in assuming a flexible attitude, and in 1913, he also began openly endorsinf the interdenominational trade unions.
+In that issue, he succeeded in assuming a flexible attitude, and in 1913, he also began openly endorsing the interdenominational trade unions.
 He found support for his stance in Cologne and other places, but many others considered his opinion to be a stab in the back.
 Cardinal Kopp even tried to block his creation as Cardinal because of that.

 Often and certainly accurately described as patriotic and loyal to the monarchy, those around him always saw him as a political conservative because his restraint with reference to the Centre Party was self-explanatory.
-In addition, he did not support the abolition of the Dreiklassenwahlrecht, a system that allocated voting rights according to how much tax one paid.
+In addition, he did not support the abolition of the Prussian three-class franchise, a system that weighted votes according to how much tax one paid.
 That was because he feared that doing so would benefit the Social Democratic Party.

 He was convinced of the legitimacy of the First World War and in 1915 went to Rome personally to explain the German government's view on the Belgian question.
 The risk-averse and conflict-shy Hartmann sought in that manner to escape at any price from Belgian Cardinal Mercier.

 When Mercier then asked the German episcopate to acquit the Belgian population of the accusation of partisan warfare in 1916, Hartmann could be dissuaded only with difficulty from giving a public reply, which would have involved the episcopate in nationalist polemics.

 In general, Hartmann cared for the cure of souls, for prisoners of war and for mercy for many foreigners who were sentenced by German war tribunals.
 Therefore, he travelled to the Western Front in the summer of 1916 and continued to maintain good contacts with Kaiser Wilhelm II even after the fall of the German Empire.

 In mid-September 1919, Hartmann became ill with shingles on the left side of his head, which led rapidly to the paralysis of the left half of his face.
 In early November he contracted pneumonia as well, which led to his death in the early morning hours of 11 November in Cologne.